kitbur/aideen-audit/README.md

 - [ ] Add oneric prices in different currencies.
 - [ ] Seperate oneric bonus into each pack.
 - [ ] Account for Nameless Honor and Express Supply Pass.
+- [ ] Add link to this repository to live demo.
+- [ ] Improve the calculator's visual appearance.

 ## License